johnvuko/JTCalendar/README.md

 JTCalendar
 ==========

 JTCalendar is a calendar control for iOS easily customizable.
-You can use it with Auto Layout.

 ## Installation